douzzer/milter-regex-too/README.md

 See [the master page for milter-regex](https://www.benzedrine.ch/milter-regex.html) for more on the original `milter-regex`, currently at version 2.7 (December 12th, 2019).

-The most significant enhancement in `milter-regex-too` is GeoIP rules based on [`libmaxminddb` from MaxMind](https://github.com/maxmind/libmaxminddb/).
+The most significant enhancements in `milter-regex-too` are GeoIP rules based on [`libmaxminddb` from MaxMind](https://github.com/maxmind/libmaxminddb/).

 ## Usage